 If you believe your property is incorrectly valued, you may lodge an objection on the form provided by Council.
 This needs to be done within 2 months of receiving the rates and charges notice (1st Instalment Notice) and application forms are available from Council offices.

 To ensure you understand how the valuation has been arrived at, it is often best to contact the Rates Department or the Valuer to discuss the valuation before starting the appeal process.
-A Rates and Valuation enquiry form can be downloaded here.

 The use of Valuations for Land Tax